Limitations of Public Chest Radiography Datasets for Artificial Intelligence: Label Quality, Domain Shift, Bias and Evaluation Challenges: Empirical Analysis: Domain Shift

 \subsection{Evaluation Metrics}

 Model performance is assessed using both threshold-independent and threshold-dependent metrics to capture complementary aspects of diagnostic performance.
 For threshold-independent evaluation, we compute the area under the receiver operating characteristic curve (AUROC) and the area under the precision–recall curve (AUPRC) of each model architecture.
 AUROC reflects a model’s ability to distinguish between positive and negative cases across the full range of thresholds, providing an overall measure of classification performance.
 However, it can be misleading in medical imaging tasks with highly imbalanced labels \cite{auroc}.
 In contrast, AUPRC is more informative under class imbalance, as it emphasises performance on the positive class and better reflects model behaviour on rarer conditions such as pneumothorax.
+Results are reported using macro-averaged AUROC, AUPRC, and threshold-dependent metrics to ensure that domain shift effects are assessed uniformly across all pathologies.
+This avoids conclusions being dominated by a small number of high-prevalence findings and enables consistent comparison across datasets with differing label distributions.
+Given our multi-architecture evaluation, number of pathologies, and large number of train--test combinations, macro-averaging provides a clear and interpretable summary of systematic generalisation behaviour without overcomplicating results.
+This choice is also aligned with our label harmonisation procedure (Section~\ref{sec:labelharm}) and the substantial class-imbalance differences across datasets (Table~\ref{tab:classdist}), ensuring that comparisons reflect consistent pathology definitions and are not dominated by majority labels or dataset-specific prevalences.
 We show macro-averaged AUROC and AUPRC scores for each model architecture, for each training-testing dataset pair, in Table \ref{tab:macro_auroc_auprc}.
 AUPRC degradation between internal and external datasets is summarised in Figure \ref{fig:auprc_heatmaps}.

 For threshold-dependent evaluation, we report Sensitivity (true positive rate), Specificity (true negative rate), and F1 score.
 For each model, class-specific decision thresholds are tuned on the training dataset’s validation split to maximise per-class F1, then fixed and applied unchanged to all external test datasets.
 An example threshold selection process is shown in Figure \ref{fig:f1_curve} for the EfficientNetV2-S model, trained on MIMIC-CXR.
 We summarise model performance as macro-averaged F1, Sensitivity, and Specificity computed with these fixed thresholds, with results shown in Table \ref{tab:macro_sens_spec_f1}.
 By selecting thresholds on the internal (in-distribution) data and evaluating them without recalibration externally, we specifically quantify performance degradation caused by domain shift—the generalisation gap between internal and external datasets.
 We summarise the F1 score degradation of models between internal and external datasets in Figure \ref{fig:f1_degradation_heatmaps}.
 This evaluation reflects realistic deployment scenarios, where recalibration of decision thresholds is rarely possible when applying models across institutions.
 Reporting both general (AUROC, AUPRC) and threshold-dependent metrics (Sensitivity, Specificity, F1 score) provides a thorough and clinically meaningful assessment of external model generalisability and domain shift.